 There are three simple steps to set up the internal CD, DVD or Blu-ray burner:

-- Select the drive letter for the CD, DVD or Blu-ray burner device you want to use.
+- In the New Backup Wizard press CD, DVD or Blu-ray option and select the burner device you want to use.
+Press Next.

-Backup4all has two built-in CD/DVD/Blu-ray burning engines, so optionally you can select which one to use from the CD/DVD or Blu-ray section in File -> Options -> Backup.
-(Tools -> Options -> Backup, for Backup4all 4)
+Backup4all has two built-in CD/DVD/Blu-ray burning engines, so optionally you can select which one to use from the CD/DVD or Blu-ray section in File -> Options -> CD, DVD or Blu-ray.

-The backup catalog (.bkc file) is stored on the destination CD, DVD or Blu-ray and locally too (if the option "Use local catalogs" is set).
-When the backup process starts, Backup4all searches for the .bkc file locally (if this option was set) and in the destination (if it didn't find it locally).
+The backup catalog (.bkc file) is stored on the destination CD, DVD or Blu-ray and locally too (if the option "Rotate disks" is unchecked).
+When the backup process starts, Backup4all searches for the .bkc file locally (if this option was set) and in the destination (if it didn’t find it locally).
 If the CD, DVD or Blu-ray is empty or if it does not contain the catalog file, Backup4all will start with a new full backup.
 If the catalog file is found, Backup4all will make a new version for the backup job.
-If you wish to write the new backup version on a separate CD (as recommended) then you should set the "Ask for a new disk before backup" option (see below).

 Typically, a backup to CD or a backup to DVD performs additional steps shown in the status bar at the bottom of the Backup4all window application: erasing (when this option is set), burning, finalizing, loading CD.
 During "Loading CD", the CD or DVD is ejected and reloaded.
 After this step the backup is tested (if this option is set).